purplefloyd14/scotus_proj/channel19/README.md

 there is also a docker desktop client, and sometimes the task gets stale and has to be killed there before it is restarted cleanly

+here is the website where I have an account set up for a free turn Server: https://dashboard.metered.ca/turnserver/app/63da0b1e217036507c2f976d the password is saved in chrome.

 if you want to go live on ngrok, you need to go into the room.html file and change the ws:// to wss:// because in the wild clients demand the extra s, which is the same extra s as https and I think stands for 'secure'